 If your application is successful you will receive an official offer from the Admissions Team.

 At Barts Cancer Institute, you will find a rich social life, something which past and current students have noted as one of the highlights of the Institute.
-Within the lab there is a strong sense of community, with the emphasis on group driven research work creating a highly collaborative and sociable environment.
+Within the laboratory, there is a strong sense of community, with the emphasis on group-driven research work creating a highly collaborative and sociable environment.

-There is a dedicated social committee who help to organise sporting events, pub quizzes and excursions throughout the year, helping you to make the most of this fascinating city in the company of fellow scientists from across the Institute.
+There is a dedicated social committee which helps to organise sporting events, pub quizzes and excursions throughout the year, helping you to make the most of this fascinating city in the company of fellow scientists from across the Institute.